📣

 Configure username and password, Google, GitHub, or Microsoft authentication methods

-After enabling Cloud Organization Cloud, you can configure username and password, Google, GitHub, or Microsoft authentication methods as follows:
+After enabling Cloud Organization SSO, you can configure username and password, Google, GitHub, or Microsoft authentication methods as follows:

 1. On the Organization Settings page, enable or disable the Google, GitHub, or Microsoft authentication methods according to your need.